becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 };
 ```

-Here we have an `Object` called `NOTE` which contains some properties of which each has a frequency defined to them.
+Here we have an `Object` called `NOTE` which contains some keys, that each have an frequence assigned to them.
 We can access these notes by doing `NOTE.C5` which will give us the value `523`.

-So now that we have our NOTE object we can start writing a function that plays the note that you give to it.
+So now that we have our NOTE object we can start writing a function that plays the note, that you pass as an agurment.

 ```js
 // Accepts a note (which is a string) that exists in the NOTE object.